Damascus Spring: Events

 The "Damascus Spring" was characterised above all by the emergence of numerous muntadayāt (singular muntadā), referred to in English as "salons" or "forums".
 Groups of like-minded people met in private houses, with news of the occasion spread by word of mouth, and discussed political matters and wider social questions.
 The phenomenon of the salons spread rapidly in Damascus and to a lesser extent in other cities.
 Long-standing members of the Syrian opposition were notable in animating the movement, as were a number of intellectuals who resolutely declared themselves apolitical, such as filmmaker Omar Amiralay.
-Members of the Syrian Communist Party and reform-minded Ba'th Party members also took part in debate.
+Members of the Syrian Communist Party and reform-minded Ba'ath Party members also took part in debate.
 The most famous of the forums were the Riad Seif Forum and the Jamal al-Atassi National Dialogue Forum.

 The Damascus Spring can be seen as having mobilised around a number of political demands, expressed in the "Manifesto of the 99" signed by prominent intellectuals.
 These were, principally, the cancellation of the state of emergency and abolition of martial law and special courts; the release of all political prisoners; the return without fear of prosecution of political exiles; and the right to form political parties and civil organisation.
 To these was often added the more precisely political demand that Article 8 of the Syrian constitution be repealed.
-This article provides that "the Arab Socialist Ba'th Party leads the state and society".
+This article provides that "the Arab Socialist Ba'ath Party leads the state and society".

 The Damascus Spring made a major impact across the Arab world, and initially there was considerable optimism that it would lead to real change.
 The editor of the Syrian state Tishrin newspaper announced his intention of forming a committee, to comprise prominent intellectuals such as Maher Charif, Ahmad Barqawi and Yusuf Salameh, to edit a new opinion page, but this never came about.
 The salons debated many political and social questions to a wider nature, from the position of women to the nature of education methods and the Israeli occupation of the Palestinian territories.